resonatehq/docs/docs/SDKs/typescript.md

 npm install @resonatehq/sdk
 ```

-## Initialize with default store
+## Default mode

-By default, Resonate uses a volatile promise store that will persist promises in memory.
+By default, Resonate uses a volatile promise store that stores promises in memory.

 ```ts
 import { Resonate, Context } from "@resonatehq/sdk";
 const resonate = new Resonate();
 ```

-## Initialize with durable store
+## Durable mode

 Resonate can be configured to use a durable promise store.
-See the Resonate Server docs for details on how to run the durable promise store locally.
+See the [Resonate Server docs](/resonate/quickstart) for details on how to run the durable promise store locally.

 ```ts
 import { Resonate, Context } from "@resonatehq/sdk";